petercorke/machinevision-toolbox-python/README.md

 This Python version differs in using an object to encapsulate the pixel data and image metadata, rather than just a native object holding pixel data.
-The many functions become methods of the image object which reduces namespace pollutions, and allows the easy expression of subsequent operations using "dot chaining".
+The many functions become methods of the image object which reduces namespace pollutions, and allows the easy expression of sequential operations using "dot chaining".